 Plus, when combined with a CDN, Varnish can contribute even more to Magento 2 performance improvement thanks to cached images.
 Redis can handle your database object caching to speed up dynamic database-driven websites.
 This is a neat caching tool for the backend, optimizing Magento session storage.

 Step 7.
 Magento 1 to Magento 2 Data Migration Steps

 The Magento database migration milestone consists of five data categories that you should move in order to complete the process.
 These are:

 - customer data (time to migrate customers from Magento 1 to Magento 2);

 - orders data;

 Each of these 5 entities takes about 8 hours to migrate.
 It all depends on the number of custom fields that you have in them.
 The lower the number, the faster you can move them.

-You can cut down the time frames if you decide to leave something behind.
-Or if you don’t import anything during Magento migration from 1 to 2 and just get an empty store.
-Maybe you are fine with losing some data from 10 years ago, who knows.
-After all, it’s up to you.
-Do you need 5-year-old Magento 1 logs?
+Leave something behind.
+Or don’t import anything during Magento migration from 1 to 2 and just get an empty store.
+You might not need some data from 10 years ago or 5-year-old Magento 1 logs.
 Maybe it’s cheaper to fill the store by hand.
-You have options here.

 Now let’s take a look at how data migration is handled from the development perspective.

 During this step, migrate the data of your Magento store.
 This includes information on your clients, users, orders, etc. Use the example of the following command: